nrwl/nx/docs/shared/generators/modifying-files.md

 ASTs (Abstract Syntax Trees) allow you to understand exactly the code you're modifying.
 Replacing a string value can accidentally modify text found in a comment rather than changing the name of a variable.

 We'll write a generator that replaces all instances of the type `Array<something>` with `something[]`.
-To help accomplish this, we'll use the `@phenomnomnominal/tsquery` npm package and the [AST Explorer](https://astexplorer.net) site.
+To help accomplish this, we'll use the `@phenomnomnominal/tsquery` npm package and the [TSQuery Playground](https://tsquery-playground.firebaseapp.com/) site.
 TSQuery allows you to query and modify ASTs with a syntax similar to CSS selectors.
 The AST Explorer tool allows you to easily examine the AST for a given snippet of code.

-First, go to [AST Explorer](https://astexplorer.net) and paste in a snippet of code that contains the input and desired output of our generator.
+First, go to [TSQuery Playground](https://tsquery-playground.firebaseapp.com/) and paste in a snippet of code that contains the input and desired output of our generator.

 ```typescript
 // input